oracle/macaron/docs/source/pages/tutorials/provenance.rst

 In this particular case, the SHA256 hash of the toga 0.4.8 artifact is 0814a72abb0a9a5f22c32cc9479c55041ec30cdf4b12d73a0017aee58f9a1f00.
 A GitHub attestation can be found for this artifact `here <https://api.github.com/repos/beeware/toga/attestations/sha256:0814a72abb0a9a5f22c32cc9479c55041ec30cdf4b12d73a0017aee58f9a1f00>`_.

-Attestation discovered through GitHub cannot be ascertained as verified at this time.
-However, we can still be sure that the repository URL and commit digest associated with the user provided PURL match what is found within the attestation.
-This is reported by Macaron in two checks: ``mcn_provenance_derived_repo_1`` and ``mcn_provenance_derived_commit_1``.
+Attestation discovered through GitHub is signed with verified signatures.
+As long as the repository URL and commit digest associated with the user provided PURL match what is found within the attestation, Macaron can report it as verified.
+Therefore, we can examine the results of three checks: ``mcn_provenance_derived_repo_1``, ``mcn_provenance_derived_commit_1``, and ``mcn_provenance_verified_1``.

 .. _fig_toga_github_checks: